-Building a client portfolio is a very unique experience for every business.
+Building a client portfolio is a unique experience for every business.
 The sales and marketing teams generally know their clients and when will they buy.
 This understanding happens spontaneously in the sales teams minds.
-The idea is to convert this understanding into conditions that if met a score will be given to the lead.
+The idea is to convert this understanding into conditions that a score will be given to the lead if met.

 The condition depends on the demographic and behaviour of the lead, meaning the data has to exist on Dynamics 365 to be able to score it.

 - Did the potential client recentley won a new deal that depends on one of the company’s products or service?